NPLeeWenKang/rideshare-cli/README.md

 docker-compose down --volume && docker-compose up --build -d
 ```

-Now the MySQL database is live on port 3306 and a admin console is live on port 8080.
+Now the MySQL database is live on port 3306 and an admin console is live on port 8080.

 ## Setup backend services